 - We are an independent progressive school for boys and girls in prekindergarten through 8th Grade.

 - Total Enrollment: 220

 - Diversity: Over 35% of students are members of racial and ethnic minority groups.

 - Student/Faculty Ratio: 7:1

-- Small Classes: 16-24 students per grade, with 2 teachers per class in prekindergarten through 5th Grade; most classes in Grades 6-8 are taught in two cohorts (5/6 and 7/8), each led by a team of four teachers with content expertise language arts, social studies, math, and science.
+- Small Classes: 16-24 students per grade, with 2 teachers per class in prekindergarten through 4th Grade.
+Grades 5-8 are taught in two cohorts (5/6 and 7/8), each led by a team of four teachers with content expertise language arts, social studies, math, and science.

 - Affordability: 25% of families receive some level of financial aid.